What Does the Law Say About Underage Sex in the UK and What Is The Age Of Consent In England?

 What Is The Legal Age Of Consent In The UK?

-In the UK, the legal age of consent is 16.
-The law is there to protect children, and is not there to prosecute two people under the age of 16 who engage in mutually consensual sexual activity.
+In the UK, the legal age to have sex with consent is 16.
+The law is there to protect children and is not there to prosecute two people under the age of 16 who engage in mutually consensual sexual activity.
 However, in the interests of protecting younger children, anyone aged under 13 is not able to legally give consent, even if proof of the consent is shown in court.

 The age of consent may be 16, but if you’re in a position of trust this is raised to 18.
-A person in a position of trust refers to anyone who is supposed to be looking after the young person, for example teachers, doctors or care workers.
+A person in a position of trust refers to anyone who is supposed to be looking after the said young person, this includes teachers, doctors, or care workers.

-Legally, having sex with someone under the age of 16 (18 in some circumstances) is seen as sexual assault, and is taken very seriously by the Courts.
-If you’re over the age of 16 and have sex with a minor, the punishment depends on a variety of factors.
+Legally, having sex with someone under the age of 16 (18 in some circumstances, as mentioned above) is seen as sexual assault, and is taken very seriously by the courts.
+If you’re over the age of 16 and have sex with a minor, the punishment depends on a variety of different factors.

-In the UK, rape carries a maximum sentence of life imprisonment.
+In the UK, the sentence of underage rape carries a maximum of life imprisonment.
 If the victim is aged 13-15, and the sex was mutually consensual, you could be facing a prison sentence of up to two years.
-If the victim is under 13 years of age, you could be facing life imprisonment.
+If the victim is under 13 years of age, you could be facing a sentence of life imprisonment.

-In some rare cases, the sexual assault has been committed by a young child.
-The age of criminal responsibility in England, Wales and Northern Ireland is 10.
-This means that from this age onwards, a child is considered capable of committing a crime and standing trial.
+In some rare cases, sexual assault has been committed by a young child.
+The age of criminal responsibility in England, Wales, and Northern Ireland is 10.
+This means that from this age and onwards, a child is considered capable of committing a crime and standing trial.
 Children under this age may be given a local child curfew or placed under a child safety order.